 It is a chance to support all manner of youth programs in the city as represented by themed floats and signs.

-The Mission: Thousands of people from Roswell and around the State joined the Rotary Club of Roswell and the City of Roswell to honor the men and women who gave the ultimate sacrifice
+For 22 consecutive years thousands of people from Roswell and around the State have joined the Rotary Club of Roswell and the City of Roswell to honor the men and women who gave the ultimate sacrifice in the defense of our Country.
+The event is held, annually, on the green at Roswell City Hall.
+As in 2020, the City of Roswell has cancelled the 2021 Memorial Day Ceremony.

-The Mission: In honor of Veterans of the armed forces who served in WWII, Korea, and Vietnam; Roswell Rotary Roswell Rotary will host over 60 veterans & volunteers on May 11th
+The Mission: In honor of Veterans of the armed forces who served in WWII, Korea, and Vietnam.
+Due to Covid, this trip was postponed until May 2022.

-In 2020-21, Roswell Rotary will sponsor ten students from three high schools in Roswell to RYLA, paying the full tuition and travel expenses for these students.
+In 2020-21, Roswell Rotary will sponsor eight students from three high schools in Roswell to RYLA, paying the full tuition and travel expenses for these students.
 The students attending RYLA rave about the leadership skills and new friends made during the program.
+Unfortunately, RYLA was cancelled in 2021.

 Roswell Rotarians hosted Pints for Polio at Gate City and Variant breweries.
 Proceeds from pint sales were donated to End Polio Now. $1500 was donated!